sjacobson94/Data-Science-Projects/README.md

 # Data-Science-Projects

 This repository is comprised of many of the data science projects I have worked on throughout my masters program at the University of Denver.
-Each was the final project of a class.
+Each was the final project of a class using either `R` or `Python` for data manipulation, visualization, and modeling.

 <br>